it-AVNG/challenge-ocelot/README.md

 # Code Challenge: Python API Development

-**Objective:**

 Develop a RESTful API using Django or FastAPI framework that manages a simple "Bookstore".
 Your API will provide endpoints to create, read, update, and delete books in the store.
 Include functionality to handle user authentication to allow only registered users to modify the bookstore content.

 ## Requirements:

 ### Documentation:

-- Provide a README file that includes:
-  - Live website links at : URL
+- Live website links at : [amazon_site](http://ec2-54-254-200-121.ap-southeast-1.compute.amazonaws.com/api/docs/)
-  - Instructions on how to set up and run the application locally [[install_localy.md]]
+- Instructions on how to set up and run the application locally [install_localy.md](https://github.com/it-AVNG/challenge-ocelot/blob/main/install_locally.md)

 #### API Functionality: